Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis: Benchmarking Text-to-Image Generative Models

-As a model's output is dependent on the input prompt, HPS v2 alone is not sufficient for a comprehensive evaluation.
-In this section, we first analyze existing prompts for evaluation and then introduce our own choice of prompts.

-\textbf{DrawBench} is a list of prompts proposed in Imagen~\cite{imagen} to evaluate text-to-image generative models.
-It is a collection of 200 prompts organized into 11 categories, designed to test various aspects of a model's capabilities.
-However, there is currently no consensus on how to evaluate text-to-image generation models using DrawBench, aside from user studies, which can be difficult to carry out evaluation consistently across different models.
-With the help of HPS v2, DrawBench comparisons can now be conducted consistently without relying on user studies.
-The results are presented in Table~\ref{tab:benchmark}.

-\textbf{COCO Captions dataset.} Captions from COCO Captions are used for evaluation in Pick-a-Pic~\cite{kirstain2023pick}, and not suggested because they are descriptions for photographs, not for ``fiction''.
-While it is important to consider prompts of ``fiction'', we include prompts from COCO Captions in our benchmark for ``Photo'' style, to ensure a comprehensive evaluation.

-\textbf{User-written prompts.} DiffusionDB~\cite{wang2022diffusiondb} is a database that contains a wide range of user-written prompts and generated images.
-However, as discussed in Sec. \ref{sec:prompt_collection}, a significant portion of the prompts in the database are biased towards certain styles.
-For instance, around 10.4\% of the prompts in DiffusionDB include the name ``Greg Rutkowski'', 21.9\% include ``artstation'', highlighting the importance of evaluating models on diverse and unbiased prompts to obtain a more accurate assessment of their capabilities.
-By cleaning via ChatGPT, the portion of prompts that contain ``Greg Rutkowski'' and ``artstation'' decreases to 2.7\% and 3.1\%, which is less biased than prompts in DiffusionDB.
+Similar to HPS v1, HPS v2 evaluates the preference score of a generated image $x$ given a reference prompt $p$ as follows:

-\textbf{Our evaluation prompts.} Based on the observations above, we recommend evaluating models separately for different styles using less biased prompts obtained from ChatGPT, as described in Sec. \ref{sec:prompt_collection}.
-To this end, we propose a set of evaluation prompts that involves testing a model on a total of 3200 prompts, with 800 prompts for each of the following styles: ``Animation'', ``Concept-art'', ``Painting'', and ``Photo''.
-The prompts for the first three styles are collected using the method outlined in Sec.\ref{sec:prompt_collection}, while the ``Photo'' style uses prompts from COCO Captions~\cite{cococaptions}.
-For each style, 800 prompts are divided into groups of 80, and HPS v2 is computed on each group.
-The mean and standard deviation of the HPS v2 scores are then reported.
-We chose the amount of 800 to ensure that HPS v2 is statistically stable across all evaluated models, while also avoiding excessive computational overhead.
+where the notation is the same as Equation~\ref{eq:sim}.
+We evaluate models separately for different styles using prompts obtained from ChatGPT, as described in Sec. \ref{sec:prompt_collection}.
+To this end, we use a set of evaluation prompts that involves testing a model on a total of 3200 prompts, with 800 prompts for each of the following styles: ``Animation'', ``Concept-art'', ``Painting'', and ``Photo''.
+The first 3 styles are popular in DiffusionDB~\cite{wang2022diffusiondb} based on our observation.
+For each style, 800 prompts are divided into groups of 80, and evaluated separately.
+We report the mean and standard deviation of 10 groups.
+The size of 800 prompts ensures that HPS v2 is statistically stable across all evaluated models, while also avoiding excessive computational overhead.